Here’s everything you need to know about Budget 2025

 The main announcements were:

-• The Hot School Meals Programme, which provides school goers with one free hot meal a day, will be extended to a further 900 schools.
+• The Hot School Meals Programme, which provides school children with one free hot meal a day, will be extended to all remaining primary schools in 2025.

-• There will be free secondary school books for those up to 3rd year from next September.
-This builds on the free primary school books introduced last year.
+• The provision of free secondary school books is being extended to senior cycle students.
+This builds on the free books for primary school children and junior cycle students that have been introduced in recent years.
 However it won't apply to students attending fee-paying schools.

 • The fees for State school exams will be waived for next year.